fizx/drupal-apachesolr/README.txt

  - apachesolr_tags_to_index: the list of HTML tags that the module will index (see apachesolr_add_tags_to_document()).

- - apachesolr_exclude_comments_types: an array of node types.
-Any type listed will have any attached comments excluded from the index.
+- apachesolr_exclude_nodeapi_types: an array of node types each of which is an array of one or more module names, such as 'comment'.
+Any type listed will have any listed modules' hook_node_update_index() implementation skipped when indexing.
+This can be useful for excluding comments or taxonomy links.

  - apachesolr_ping_timeout: the timeout (in seconds) after which the module will consider the Apache Solr server unavailable.